Skip to Main Content

 Assistant Professor Kyle Ganson

-Assistant Professor Kyle T. Ganson has launched a unique collaboration with pediatricians that will help health care professionals better identify, treat and prevent the adverse effects associated with the use of appearance- and performance-enhancing drugs and substances.
+Assistant Professor Kyle T. Ganson launched a unique collaboration with pediatricians that will help health care professionals better identify, treat and prevent the adverse effects associated with the use of appearance- and performance-enhancing drugs and substances.

 Professor Peter A. Newman is gathering evidence on the degree to which LGBTIQ people in India, Thailand, Bangladesh, Hong Kong and Taiwan enjoy full and free participation in economic, social and political life — key factors associated with one’s vulnerability to HIV infection.
 The multidisciplinary research partnership he leads helped inspire the inclusion of gender affirming hormone therapy and surgery in India’s health insurance plan, expanding health insurance coverage among an estimated 4.8 million trans people.